PyRepair/maniple/training-data/summarize-experiment-v2/black/19/prompt_response_response_4.md

-Based on the analysis, it seems that the bug is likely caused by the incorrect handling of the `max_allowed`, `before`, `depth`, and `is_decorator` variables in the `_maybe_empty_lines` function.
-There are also discrepancies between the actual and expected input/output variable values, leading to the failing test.

-To fix the bug, the following approaches can be considered:
-1. Ensure that the `max_allowed` variable is set correctly based on the condition `if current_line.depth == 0`.
-2. Adjust the `before` variable based on the conditions and ensure it matches the expected value.
-3. Update the handling of the `depth` and `is_decorator` variables to align with the expected behavior.
-4. Check the management of the `self.previous_defs` list and make sure it is updated properly based on the conditions.
+The buggy function `_maybe_empty_lines` is trying to determine the number of potential extra empty lines needed before and after the currently processed line.
+However, there are multiple issues in the code that are causing it to produce incorrect results.
+Here are the main problems:

+1. The logic for updating the `before` variable and the condition `before = 1 if depth else 2` seems incorrect and needs to be re-evaluated.
+2. The conditions like `return (before or 1), 0` and `return (before or 1), 0` are not handling the cases properly.

+To fix the function, we need to revisit and rewrite the entire logic to properly handle all the cases and conditions.

-Here's the corrected code for the `_maybe_empty_lines` function:
+Here's the corrected version of the function:

 ```python
 def _maybe_empty_lines(self, current_line: Line) -> Tuple[int, int]: